-The Indian consumers are starting to live in an internet based world that is enabling them to have an online shopping experience across categories.
-The same is also happening for food and grocery which is yet to realise its true potential among Indian consumers.
-Today, the category stands at INR 3,900 Crores and is expected to grow at a CAGR of 45 - 50% till 2020.
+Indian consumers are starting to live in an internet-based world, which is enabling them to have an online shopping experience across categories.
+The same is also happening for food and grocery, which is yet to realise its true potential with Indian consumers.
+Today, the category stands at INR 3,900 crore and is expected to grow at a CAGR of 45-50% till 2020.

-Though the online players will continue to face tough competition from kirana stores that dominate the space, going forward the relatively higher degree of convenience, extensive product assortment, availability and competitive pricing offered in online retail will result in consumers considering it to be an effective channel.
-Though, the dominance of kirana stores will stay strong, the online retail is expected to gain its due importance in the eyes of consumers.
+Though online players will continue to face tough competition from kirana stores that dominate the space, going forward the relatively higher degree of convenience, extensive product assortment, availability and competitive pricing offered in online retail will result in consumers considering it to be an effective channel.
+Though the dominance of kirana stores will stay strong, online retail is expected to gain its due importance in the eyes of consumers.

-As online food and grocery retail space matures from demand side, the same is expected to happen at supply side too.
-Companies have realised that in a market like India, inventory based and mixed (inventory + hyperlocal) business model are more suitable in comparison to hyperlocal business model.
-This is because, companies with inventory are able to handle order management, product availability, delivery time and freshness of product availability, delivery time and freshliess of products delivered better in comparison to ones having no inventory.
-As an example, in past, BigBasket.com has performed better on all aforementioned parameters in comparison to hyperlocal delivery players.
-All such players have either shut shops or pivoted their business model.
+As online food and grocery retail space matures on the demand side, the same is expected to happen on the supply side too.
+Companies have realised that in a market like India, inventory-based and mixed (inventory + hyperlocal) business models are more suitable in comparison to the hyperlocal business model.
+This is because companies with inventory are able to handle order management, product availability, delivery time and freshness of products delivered better in comparison to the ones having no inventory.
+As an example, in the past, Bigbasket. com has performed better on all the aforementioned parameters in comparison to the hyperlocal delivery players.
+All such players have either shut shop or pivoted their business model.

-Despite all, the companies which will continue to invest in inventory management, cold storage facilities, delivery network establishment are expected to emerge as market leaders in future.
+Despite all this, companies that will continue to invest in inventory management, cold storage facilities, delivery network establishment are expected to emerge as market leaders in future.